Theory of Operation

 SDSIO_CMD_CLOSE

-The Command ID=2 SDSIO_CMD_CLOSE closes an SDS data file on the Host computer.
+The Command with ID = 2 (SDSIO_CMD_CLOSE) closes an SDS data file on the host computer.
 The Handle is the identifier obtained with SDSIO_CMD_OPEN.
-There is no Response from the SDSIO Server on this command.
+There is no Response from the SDSIO Server to this Command.

 | WORD | WORD | WORD | WORD |